bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 The `Tickets` component presents allows the user to select the seats for a screening, the number of sodas and popcorn to order for the screening.
-When the user finalizes their purchase using the button at the bottom of the page, the `Tickets` component sends an HTTP POST request to the orders endpoint, adding that order to the storage.
+When the user finalizes their purchase using the button at the bottom of the page, the `Tickets` component sends an HTTP POST request to the orders endpoint, adding that `Order` to the orders persistence.
 The user is then routed to the `/thank` page.

 The `CompletedPurchase` component then presents the user with a summary of their order.
 Specifically, it displays information about the selected movie and date and time of the screening using the `MovieSelectorService` and `ScreeningSelectorService`.